bpr1de/rss-clj/README.md

 # RSS

 A Clojure application designed to parse articles from RSS feeds, and (optionally) publish new articles through the Oracle Notification Service (ONS).

+## Building

+Build with Leiningen e.g. `lein uberjar`

 ## Usage

-Build with Leiningen e.g. `lein uberjar`

 *java -jar <this-uberjar.jar> [/path/to/config]*

+The path to the configuration file may be local or a URL.
+In any case, the configuration file will be re-read on each cycle, so must be durable.

-[/path/to/config] may be omitted, in which case ~/.rss will be used by default.
+`/path/to/config` may be omitted, in which case the application will first try reading a path from the environment variable `$RSS_CONFIG_PATH`, and failing that, will look for a configuration in `~/.rss`.

 The config file must be a valid XML file matching the following example format: